neurobin/neurobin.github.io/uedit/README.md

 <li>Buttons are customizable (create and delete).</li>
 </ol>

+<div id="install"></div>
+#Install:

+It doesn't require any special installation method.
+It resides on your browser.
+You just need to visit the page <a href="uedit/uedit.php">Go Edit</a> and let the necessary files (~1MB) be downloaded just once.
+You will then be able to use it offline when all of it's requirements are cached in the browser.

 <div id="usage"></div>
 #Usage:
 The salient feature is the custom buttons.
 A custom button can be defined to do various types of text manipulation.